[First published in 2013.]

-One of the winners of the Natal tryouts for the 2013 Abu Dhabis, black belt Bruno Ramos wants to keep up the pace.
-To do so, he signed up for a local Fortaleza, Ceará event Copa Meiaguarda.
+One of the winners of the Natal trials for the 2013 Abu Dhabis, black-belt Bruno Ramos wants to keep up the pace.
+To do so, he signed up for a local Fortaleza, Ceará event: Copa Meiaguarda.

 To prove he means what he says, Bruno broke down the cat movement he used in one of his recent matches.
-Take note: with the opponent in side-control, Ramos creeps out his hip and gets his legs on his opponent’s torso.
-The climb and feline attack happen in a question of seconds, as you can see:
+Take note: with the opponent in side control, Ramos creeps out his hip and gets his legs on his opponent’s torso.
+The climb and feline attack happen in a matter of seconds, as you can see below.